 This does not matter very much: The point is that there is a notion of realism based only on assumptions about probability distributions, but which is also sufficient to prove (with Einstein causality) Bell's inequality.
 And, in fact, the difference is not essentiell: The point is that in classical Kolmogorovian probability theory random (stochastic) functions are defined in a quite similar "deterministic" way: Compare: A stochastic function y is a function y(ω) on some "space of events" Ω with probability measure ρ(ω)dω.
 And our realistic explanation requires some function y(λ) on some "space of events" Λ with probability measure ρ(λ)dλ.
 Of course, the "events" ω are hidden, but the λ are hidden variables as well.

 More general, there is not really a point of distinguishing "deterministic" and "stochastic" theories, except for purely pragmatical reasons: We can always replace a stochastic theory by a deterministic theory which uses some deterministic random number generator.
 And deterministic theories often enough appear to be chaotic, so that to describe them effectively one has to use a stochastic theory.
-The difference between deterministic theories and classical (Kolmogorovian) stochastic theories is quite irrelevant for the conceptual problem we consider here: A stochastic explanation is as good as a deterministic one, and above are incompatible with Einstein causality.
+The difference between deterministic theories and classical (Kolmogorovian) stochastic theories is quite irrelevant for the conceptual problem we consider here: A stochastic explanation is as good as a deterministic one, and both are incompatible with Einstein causality.

 To avoid the argumentation presented here, one would need a different, non-Kolmogorovian notion of randomness.
 So, the reason why we prefer here the "deterministic" version is the simplicity of this presentation. one may think that our notion of realism measure some predefined nobody would say that realism is